 In such case we'd recommend that you rather use our latest RAVENNA Pro ASIO Driver (Windows) or Virtual Audio Device (MacOS) instead of the NADAC ASIO or CoreAudio Driver.
-Merging’s ANEMAN (installed along the ASIO/VAD driver) will enable you to discover your RAVENNA devices and make the desired IO connections.
+Merging’s ANEMAN (available as a stand alone installer from ANEMAN.NET) will enable you to discover your RAVENNA devices and make the desired IO connections.

 Note: Your driver and other RAVENNA devices (Horus/Hapi) should be set to a frame mode of 64 samples, it is recommended that you avoid using the NADAC ASIO Driver (that is unicast driver).
 We also recommend to use a managed (and properly configured) network switch.

 Which NAS is recommended to use along NADAC+PLAYER ?